 Did you know that stroke is one of Australia’s biggest killers?
 It kills more women than breast cancer and more men then prostate cancer.

-In fact, every 9 minutes a stroke attacks the brain of someone in Australia.
+In fact, every 19 minutes a stroke attacks the brain of someone in Australia for the first time.

 The good news is that researchers and health professionals across Australia and around the world are constantly working to improve treatments, enhance recovery after stroke and perhaps even find a cure.